 Good reward structures that mesh with your organization's goals motivate sellers to prioritize the deals that will meet those goals.
 This could help encourage sales reps to upsell, promote higher-margin offers or more proactively pursue leads in their work.

-There are several forms of compensation you can use to motivate your sales team, including:
+There are several forms of compensation you can use to motivate your sales team.
+Some examples of incentive-based compensation are:

 For an incentive program to work effectively, the program must receive buy-in from management and the sales representatives themselves.
 Consider using a phased approach to designing and introducing a new compensation plan: